 Drawing and dissecting plants.

 There’s a book on plant families: who knew Queen Anne’s lace and carrots were cousins?
-When one of the kids brings me a flower, we dissect, count the sepals, stamens, or pistil.
+When one of the kids brings me a flower, we dissect, and count the sepals, stamens, or pistil.
 We determine if it’s a female flower or male flower.
 Then we draw it.

 Studying bird life.